Bone Lake (film): Plot

 Later that night, Cin proposes that she and Sage take molly together, which Sage agrees to.
 Later, when Diego confronts Sage, she confesses she feigned taking the drug, and believes that Will and Cin are attempting to psychologically manipulate them and turn them against each other.
-Diego and Sage attempt to leave in their electric car, but find the charger has been removed and their battery will only take them several miles.
+Diego and Sage attempt to leave in their electric car, but discover the charger has been unplugged and the battery has only six miles of range left.
 Will confronts the two, claiming to Diego that he had sex with Sage earlier.
 Sage denies this, and Diego attempts to back the car out of the driveway, only for them to be struck by Cin in her vehicle.

 Sage and Diego awaken in the house, bound with duct tape.
 Will and Cin reveal that they are in fact Thomas and Alice Price, siblings of a prosperous publishing family.
 While teenagers, the siblings began an incestuous relationship, and murdered their parents when it was discovered.
 The two have since terrorized six different couples at their familial estate, putting them through psychological mind games testing the strength of their relationships before killing them.
 Sage and Diego attempt to flee, and Sage is pursued by Cin, brandishing a butcher knife.
 Sage manages to strike Cin with a glass, cutting her face, before Will chases after her.
 Arming herself with an axe, Sage is confronted by Will, who challenges her to strike him in the head before taking control of the axe.
 Meanwhile, Diego hides under the boat dock, where he stabs Cin through the foot, trapping her.

 Will, now armed with an electric chainsaw, attempts to kill Diego, but Sage strikes him through the head with the axe, killing him.
 Sage and Diego attempt to flee on a boat, where Cin attacks them.
-Diego strikes Cin in the hand with the axe, dismembering her fingers, before she falls into the water and gets her hair caught in the propellor.
+Diego strikes Cin in the hand with the axe, dismembering her fingers, before she falls into the water and gets her hair caught in the propeller.
 Sage reverses the boat, engaging the propeller, effectively killing Cin.
 Later, while floating on the lake, Diego removes his grandmother's ring from Cin's dismembered finger and proposes to Sage.
 The two begin laughing hysterically, before staring off in silence.